UW-Hydro/VIC/README.txt

             Memory errors would occur when ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE.
             In addition, the output files would not contain sufficient contents due to not closing properly.
 These have been fixed.
+TJB

 Handling of cells missing from snowband file